davitshahnazaryan3/IPBSD/README.md

         	2. Estimate system hardening ductility - Detailing
         		a.
 System hardening ductility
         	***3. todo, add estimations of other parameters of SPO curve***<br/>
+        	i.e. Hardening ductility; Fracturing ductility; Ultimate strength; Overstrength -> all to be used to update Estimate MAFC based on the new SPO, see if an iteration is needed, establish tolerance
         	X. Check for conditions met, if non met, return to 3.1 and repeat until conditions are met - Detailing

 -> ***Phase 6 - Modifications and Rerunning of Phases if necessary:***<br/>